Treatments and drugsBy Mayo Clinic staff

 Depending on the circumstances, your child's doctor may recommend:

 Over-the-counter fiber supplements or stool softeners.
 If your child doesn't get a lot of fiber in his or her diet, adding an over-the-counter fiber supplement, such as Metamucil or Citrucel, might help.
-However, your child needs to drink at least 32 ounces (0.95 liters) of water daily for these products to work well.
+However, your child needs to drink at least 32 ounces (about 1 liter) of water daily for these products to work well.
 Check with your child's doctor to find out the right dose for your child's age and weight.

 A laxative or enema.
 If an accumulation of fecal material creates a blockage, your child's doctor may suggest a laxative or enema to help remove the blockage.
-Examples include polyethylene glycol (MiraLax, others) and mineral oil.
+Examples include polyethylene glycol (Glycolax, MiraLax, others) and mineral oil.

 - Hospital enema.
 Sometimes a child may be so severely constipated that he or she needs to be hospitalized for a short time to be given a stronger enema that will clear the bowels.
 This is called disimpaction.

 - Constipation in children.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/print/sec20/ch283/ch283f.html.
-Accessed July 15, 2011.
+The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/pediatrics/approach_to_the_care_of_normal_infants_and_children/constipation_in_children.html.
+Accessed June 12, 2013.

 - Ferry GD.
-Treatment of chronic functional constipation and fecal incontinence in infants and children. http://www.uptodate.com/home/index.html.
-Accessed July 15, 2011.
+Treatment of chronic functional constipation and fecal incontinence in infants and children. http://www.uptodate.com/home.
+Accessed June 13, 2013.